pints-team/pints/CONTRIBUTING.md

 Next, add some simple (and speedy!) tests of your main features.
 If these run without exceptions that's a good start!
 Next, check the output of your methods using any of these [assert methods](https://docs.python.org/3.3/library/unittest.html#assert-methods).

+Guidelines for writing unit tests:

+1. Unit tests should test a very small block of code (e.g. a single method) 1b.
+When writing tests, start from the simplest case, and then work up
+2. Unit tests _test the public API_, that is, they never access private methods or variables, or and should now nothing of how the code accomplishes what it does.
+They simply test if it does what it says on the tin.
+3. If you're testing something stochastic, seed the number generator as part of the test
+4. There are hundreds of unit tests, and good developers run all of them several times a day.
+Therefore, unit tests should be _fast_.

 ### Running more tests

 If you want to check your tests on Python 2 and 3, use